-The fee for dog and puppy adoption is $150.
-This fee covers the spay or neuter, pain medication for the surgery, 1st - 2nd - 3rd DAPP vaccines, rabies vaccine, flea/tick treatment, a registered microchip, and a small bag of food (when available).
+The fee for dogs range from $20.18-$100.
+This fee covers the spay or neuter, pain medication for the surgery, 1st - 2nd - 3rd DAPP vaccines, rabies vaccine, and a registered microchip.

-The fee for cat and kitten adoption is $100.
-This fee covers the spay or neuter, 1st - 2nd - 3rd vaccines, rabies vaccine, (1) Capstar, a small bag of food (when available), and a registered microchip.
+The fee for a cat/kitten adoption is $75.
+This fee covers the spay or neuter, 1st - 2nd - 3rd vaccines, rabies vaccine, and a registered microchip.

 These fees are set and cannot be waived, as we spend an additional $200 per animal to cover the procedures they need to leave, along with overhead costs.

 If you have a pet at home of the opposite sex that is not spayed or neutered, we cannot send an unaltered pet home with you.
 We will have to make other arrangements to have the adopted pet spayed or neutered before leaving the facility, to the best of our abilities.
 If that is not possible, we will show you animals who are already altered and can leave the facility.
 We also require a valid Texas driver's license or ID to facilitate an adoption for any animal who cannot be fixed before it leaves.
 (This is how we track spay or neuter.)